eProsima/Micro-XRCE-DDS-docs/docs/getting_started.rst

 In any `XRCE Operation` that creates an entity, an `Object ID` is necessary.
 It is used to represent and manage the entity in the *Client* side.
-In this case we will create the entity by its XML description, but also could be done by a reference of the entity in the agent.
+In this case we will create the entity by its XML description, but also could be done by a reference of the entity in the *Agent*.
 Each operation, returns a `Request ID`.
 This identifier of the operation can be used later for associating the status with the operation.
 In this case, the operation has been written into the stream ``reliable_out``.
-Later, in the ``run_session`` function, the data written in the stream will be sent to the agent.
+Later, in the ``run_session`` function, the data written in the stream will be sent to the *Agent*.

 Creating  topics
 ^^^^^^^^^^^^^^^^